LST Numbers for $Q^{\text{e.c.}}$ and $I$ style quantifiers: Introduction

 \section{Introduction}

 The L\"owenheim-Skolem theorem famously says that for any first-order language $\mathcal{L}$, any first order $\mathcal{L}$ structure contains an elementary substructure of size less than $\max(\lvert \mathcal{L}\rvert,\omega_1)$.
-The concept of the L\"owenheim-Skolem-Tarski number generalises this to simple second order logics.
-The $\LST$ number of a second-order logic is the smallest cardinal $\kappa$ such that every structure contains a substructure of size less than $\kappa$.
+The concept of the L\"owenheim-Skolem-Tarski number generalises this to logics with non-first order elements.
+The $\LST$ number of a logic is the smallest cardinal $\kappa$ such that every structure contains a substructure of size less than $\kappa$.
+The L\"owenheim-Skolem theorem tells us that the $\LST$ number of a first order logic is $\omega_1$, and thus we can think of the $\LST$ number as quantifying how close a chosen logic is to being first order.
+If we define (non-first order) logical symbols which express a particular concept, then calculating the $\LST$ number of the corresponding logic tells us the complexity of that concept.

-In \cite{magidorVaananan}, Magidor and V\"a\"an\"anen investigate $\LST$ numbers for two second order quantifiers: the H\"artig quantifier $I$ and the equal cofinality quantifier $Q^{\text{e.c.}}$.
-Roughly speaking, we can think of $I$ as telling us about the class $\Card$ of all cardinals (or, equivalently, about the class of all successor cardinals), while $Q^{\text{e.c.}}$ tells us about the class $\Reg$ of all (infinite) regular cardinals.
+In \cite{magidorVaananan}, Magidor and V\"a\"an\"anen investigate $\LST$ numbers for two \textit{generalised quantifiers} which express concepts from set theory: the H\"artig quantifier $I$ (which expresses cardinality, by allowing us to distinguish which of the ordinals are in the class $\Card$ of cardinals), and the equal cofinality quantifier $Q^{\text{e.c.}}$ (which expresses regularity, by letting us distinguish which cardinals are in $\Reg$, the class of regular cardinals).
 In both cases, the lower bound turns out to be precisely the smallest sort of large cardinal which is not identified by the quantifier:

 \begin{theorem}[Magidor,V\"a\"an\"anen]\cite[7, 20 \& 21]{magidorVaananan} If it exists, then $\LST(I)$ is at least the first inaccessible cardinal.
 Similarly, $\LST(I,Q^{\text{e.c.}})$ is at least the first Mahlo cardinal, if it exists.
 Moreover, if it is consistent that a supercompact cardinal exists then it is also consistent that either one of these $\LST$ numbers is exactly equal to the bound given. \end{theorem}